RamjanthaP/MediumContext/README.md

 If there's an error fetching, try to logout of storyblok cli by `storyblok logout` and then login again with `storyblok login` and enter your credentials.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Tests

+### Unit tests

+Are written in jest/testing-library syntax and is placed in context with the file it's testing.
+For a function in `utils/text-helper.ts` the test should be `utils/test-helper.spec.ts`

+### End to End tests (E2E)

+Are written in playwright and should be placed in `/test-e2e` with a descriptive naming and test a clear scope of functionality, for exemple just navigation or just a contact form.

 ## Folder structure